uk-gov-mirror/hmcts.probate-business-service/README.md

 ### Running against AAT:

 You may run a local instance of business service that points towards AAT BE services to use in conjunction with a local Orchestrator pointing to AAT, and a local FE instance (probate-frontend or probate-caveats).
 This allows one to debug the orchestrator by triggering events through local FE.

 Steps:
 1. Ensure VPN is on.
 2. Run `./gradlew generateAatEnvFile`
 3. Run `POINT_TO_AAT=true ./gradlew run`
-4. After ~10 seconds, orchestrator will be running.
+4. After ~10 seconds, business service will be running.

 ### Unit tests